10up/Engineering-Best-Practices/_includes/markdown/Performance.md

 * All images loaded on the site have a `width` and a `height` attribute.
 This is because HTML gets parsed before CSS and the browser will reserve space if it knows the dimensions and aspect-ratio of the image.
 * Ensure that ads, iframes and other embeds have a `width` and `height` attribute.
-* As a best practice, do not insert dynamic content into the site without the user performing an action to recieve it, ie "load more" or "click".
+* As a best practice, do not insert dynamic content into the site without the user performing an action to receive it, ie "load more" or "click".
 * Ensure that you have a Web Font Loading strategy in place that mitigates layout shift when fonts are loaded and displayed in the browser.
 * When animating CSS properties, ensure that you animate `transform` properties rather than `box-model` properties to prevent reflow and layout changes in the browsers [Critical Rendering Path](https://developers.google.com/web/fundamentals/performance/critical-rendering-path)